Delicious Portobello Mushroom Recipes

 Portobello mushrooms deliver the most satisfying flavor and bang for your mushroom buck.
 They are hands-down our top choice for mushroom recipes.

 Whether you call them “portobello” or “portabella”, these oversized ‘shrooms are without doubt your best option for quick weeknight dinners, weekend get-togethers and intimate date nights at home.

 Why are portobello mushrooms so good?
 Because they have a firm, meaty texture, especially when compared to your average white buttons.
-They can be prepared in a nice variety of ways, including stuffed, grilled and slow cooked in sauces.
+Portobellos are delicious roasted, but are my mushroom of choice for stuffing, grilled and slow cooked in sauces.

 Portobello mushrooms are perfect for vegetarians, vegans and meat-lovers.
 We love eating portobellos all the ways — find a recipe in this list that you love and enjoy!